questdb/py-questdb-query/README.md

 # py-questdb-query
-Fast query over HTTP(S)/CSV for QuestDB
+This library allows you to perform fast queries over HTTP(S)/CSV for QuestDB, a high-performance time-series database.

 ## Installation

-To install (or upgrade):
+The library can be installed using the following command:

 ```shell
 python3 -m pip install -U git+https://github.com/questdb/py-questdb-query.git#questdb_query
 ```

-If you need to uninstall it, run:
+To uninstall the library, you can use the command:

 ```shell
 python3 -m pip uninstall questdb_query